YacineOuhrouche/Circuits_Repo/BJT_Circuits/Rectifier/README.md

 - Allows only **one half-cycle** (positive or negative) of AC to pass, blocking the other half.
 - Simple but inefficient.

-**What You’ll Find in the Folder:**
-✅ Schematic
-✅ Simulation
-✅ Breadboard image
-✅ Explanation

 👉 [Explore the Half-Wave Rectifier](./Half_Wave_Rectifier)

 ---